As a student in Leeds, you'll need to register with a doctor, and be familiar with where to go if you need help, treatment or advice.

 Meningitis and septicaemia

 The NHS recommend that you should be vaccinated against meningitis C, ideally before arrival.
-If you havent had a Meningitis vaccination before coming to Leeds, you should make an appointment with your doctor once you have registered.
-For further information about meningitis and septicaemia, please read this NHS leaflet.
+If you haven’t had a Meningitis vaccination before coming to Leeds, you should make an appointment with your doctor once you have registered.
+For further information about meningitis and septicaemia, please read this information for University Students from the NHS.

 Meningitis and meningococcal septicaemia (blood poisoning) are serious diseases that can strike rapidly with little warning and, if left untreated, could be fatal.
 Outbreaks of meningitis tend to occur where people live or work closely together, such as at university and living in shared student accommodation.